 If you have a below average credit score, you can expect to pay on average three to five times more in interest that the typical borrower.

 Building Credit: The Basics

 In time everyone can build up a bad credit rating to qualify for the lower interest rates.
+At this point, it is an excellent idea to refinance the original loan.
 Most people know the basics.

 - Lower your debt to credit ratio or pay down your debt as much as possible.

 - Maintain open credit accounts in good standing.

 These credit building practices work well but require time and money to accomplish.

 If you can put off buying a car for a time, then start setting aside the money you would be paying for your monthly car payment.
 This will give you a chance to collect a better down payment.
 Paying a larger down payment will automatically lower your payments no matter what interest rate your new car loan will carry.